The anniversary party and Greenwald’s up-beat break of silence in the LA Times’ Man & His Muse piece was amounting to the starting

 entertaining people after all these years.

-and that was Michael Beck.
-After years of silence and his alledged remark that The Warriors
+that was Michael Beck.
+After years of silence and his alledged remark that The Warriors started

-started his career and Xanadu ended it, Beck began to do public appearance and interviews
+his career and Xanadu ended it, Beck began to do public appearance and interviews about his

 The first ray of light from Beck was a personal appearance at a screening at the Alamo